 French archeologist and researcher Louis Finot (1864, Bar sur Aube -1935, Toulon) was named in 1898 director of the archaeological mission in Indochina, which would become two years later the Ecole française d'Extrême-Orient (EFEO).
 In 1933, he became a member of the Académie des Inscriptions et Belles-Lettres.

 Louis Finot wrote extensively on sanskrit, pali, lao and khmer linguistics, as well as the religious practices of the Cham people.
-His contribution to the study of Khmer history, architecture and epigraphy is widely recognised.
+His contribution to the study of Khmer history, architecture and epigraphy is widely recognized.

 Henri Parmentier (3 Jan.1870, Paris -22 Feb.
 1949, Phnom Penh) was a French architect, art historian and archaeologist, one of the first European specialists in the archaeology of Indochina.
 He has documented, depicted and preserved many Khmer, Cham and Lao monuments.

 Head of the EFEO in Cambodia during 28 years, he married in 1905 journalist Jeanne Leuba, with whom he co-published several accounts.
 He died in Phnom Penh, still actively contributing to Khmer, Cham and Laotian studies after his official retirement in 1962.